 When the Tories said in their manifesto that they wanted to stop excess immigration they wrongly included EU-citizens.
 That was a first step out of the European project.
 Several British governments did not adopt the symbols of unity, they opted out of Schengen and the Euro.

 This was the logic consequence of an identity policy that just denied any additional layer of identity above the national layer.

 What does the additional layer mean? – It means that caring for the interest of all citizens of the EU is a duty of all politicians in the EU, especially their elected representatives in the European Parliament, especially their nationally elected governments who form the European Council and all EU institutions.
 In his Bloomberg speech on Jan.23, 2013 David Cameron asked for more privileges for Britain, but he failed to join others to reform the EU in the interest of all EU citizens because he never recognized the additional layer of identity.
 As I said: complementing, not substituting national identity.
 A political class who did not recognize this identity made it impossible to join efforts for EU-reform.
 Not accepting this layer made it possibly inevitable, that at some time the UK switched from half-in-half-out membership to an out-vote.

-For the future it must be much clearer that the EU protects the EU citzens, be it against an uncontrolled flow of immigrants from outside the EU (controlled immigration is possibly a benefit, but not on national level), be it against trade wars from wherever these are started, be it robbing EU citizens by tax dumping and tax evasion through tax and regulation havens.
+For the future it must be much clearer that the EU protects the EU citzens, be it against an uncontrolled flow of immigrants from outside the EU, be it against trade wars from wherever these are started, be it robbing EU citizens by tax dumping and tax evasion through tax and regulation havens.